Txy822/yourmemory/README.md

 - Firebase storage to store images
 - Firebase  cloud firestore to store games with images
 - Confetti library for animation
-- picasso for downloading pictures from firebase
+- Picasso for downloading pictures from firebase
 - Bitmap scaler to scale the images

 ## Android  UI Screen shoots